shjang7/daily_tech_journal/README.md

 #### MVC (13.jan.2020)

-Rails has a model-view-controller (MVC) design pattern.
-It presents default structures for a database, a web service, and web pages.
-I am going to talk about this today.
+Rails has a model-view-controller (MVC) design pattern.<br />It presents default structures for a database, a web service, and web pages.<br />I am going to talk about this today.

-The model contains data for application and often linked to a database.
-And it has an order which can be used for business purpose.
-And it does not know user interface; it means it can be reused.
+The model contains data for application and often linked to a database.<br />And it has an order which can be used for business purpose.<br />And it does not know user interface; it means it can be reused.

-The view generates the user interface, which presents data to the users.
-Many views can access the same model for different reasons.
-Once the view created, the data is displayed to the users.
+The view generates the user interface, which presents data to the users.<br />Many views can access the same model for different reasons.<br />Once the view created, the data is displayed to the users.

-The controller receives events from the outside world, usually through views.
-It interacts with the model and displays the appropriate view to the users.
+The controller receives events from the outside world, usually through views.<br />It interacts with the model and displays the appropriate view to the users.

 #### Routes (14.jan.2020)